What is Cryptobiosis?

 The active dry yeast is commonly used in baking as a leaving agent.
 The live yeast is encapsulated in a thick, dry jacket of dead cells with some growth medium.
 Yeast can be stored at room temperature, or in the refrigerator or freezer for a very long time.

 These are microscopic organisms found in water.
 A matured tardigrade is 0.5 mm long with eight legs.
 They have the ability to suspend their metabolism and undergo cryptobiosis for almost 10 years.
-Due to this nature, they are able to survive extreme temperatures, pressure, desiccation, and radiations.
+Due to this nature, they are able to survive extreme temperatures, pressure, desiccation, and radiation.

 During environmental stress, the bacteria form dormant, tough, non-reproductive structures known as endospores.
 They help the bacteria to survive when the conditions are not favourable for survival.
 They are resistant to radiation, drying, temperature, chemical disinfectants, and starvation.

 Also read: Seed Dormancy

 For more information on Cryptobiosis, its types, and examples, keep visiting BYJU’S website or refer to the BYJU’S app for further reference.